Teaching Portfolio Guidelines

 In addition to the letters that your department will request at your direction from colleagues in support of your candidacy for promotion, you may also request letters specifically in support of your teaching portfolio.
 The Committee will accept up to 3 letters from each category of learners you teach or advise, including students, graduate trainees and faculty.
 It is best to consider submitting letters in support of your Teaching Portfolio if you lack learner evaluation data for any important teaching role.

 Faculty members are encouraged to speak with their department APT contacts and their department Chair as early as possible in this process.
-For consultation regarding the Teaching Portfolio, faculty are encouraged to meet with Dr. Nancy Ryan Lowitt.
+For consultation regarding the Teaching Portfolio, faculty are encouraged to contact the Office of Faculty Affairs and Professional Development.